-- 21. Social Privilege Removal Students are not permitted to participate in or attend after school events, athletic events, practices, club meetings, dances, etc. - 22.
-Denial of Participation in Extracurricular Activities - In accordance with the rules for the activity and/or school rules, coaches or advisors may deny participation in athletic or other extracurricular activities. - 23.
+- 17. Referral to the school guidance counselor, school psychologist, or school nurse. - 18.
+Referral to public service or medical agencies. - 19.
+Removal from class. - 20.
+Notification of police, SRO, juvenile court, or other proper authorities. (see BOE Policy 5540) - 21.
+Social Privilege Removal Students are not permitted to participate in or attend after school events, athletic events, practices, club meetings, dances, etc. - 22.
+Denial of Participation in Extracurricular Activities - 23.
+In accordance with the rules for the activity and/or school rules, coaches or advisors may deny participation in athletic or other extracurricular activities. - 24.
 Emergency Removal If a student's presence poses a continuous danger to persons or property or an ongoing threat of disrupting the academic process, then that student may be removed from the premises under emergency removal.
-In such circumstances the student may not participate in any school function or be on school grounds. - 24.
-Bus Removal During bus removal students are not permitted to ride any school bus. - 25.
+In such circumstances the student may not participate in any school function or be on school grounds. - 25.
+Bus Removal During bus removal students are not permitted to ride any school bus. - 26.
 Alternative Learning Environment (A.L.E.)
 (1-10 days) During A.L.E., students attend school, but work in an isolated area.
 Students are to be in the A.L.E. room throughout the entire school day and must leave the school immediately at the regular dismissal time.
-While serving A.L.E., students may be denied the opportunity to participate in any school activities including athletics, concerts, dances, etc. Failure to comply with the rules of the A.L.E. class will result in additional days of A.L.E., or out-of-school suspension, or expulsion as appropriate. - 26.
-Twinsburg Alternative Program Suspension alternative program held at the High School. - 27.
+While serving A.L.E., students may be denied the opportunity to participate in any school activities including athletics, concerts, dances, etc. Failure to comply with the rules of the A.L.E. class will result in additional days of A.L.E., or out-of-school suspension, or expulsion as appropriate. - 27.
+Twinsburg Alternative Program Suspension alternative program held at the High School. - 28.
 Out-of-school suspension (1-10 days) During out-of-school suspension students are not to be on school property at any time during or after school or attend any or all extracurricular and school related activities.
 Students are expected to keep up with their school work and turn in assignments when they return.
-Students who fail to hand in written assignments which were sent home for them will lose credit for this work. - 28.
-Expulsion (1-80 days) Restrictions are the same as those for suspension except that work cannot be made up.
-The principal may recommend to the superintendent of schools that a student be expelled. - In all cases of suspension, bus removal, or expulsion, parents will be notified within 24 hours.
+Students who fail to hand in written assignments which were sent home for them will lose credit for this work.

+- 29. Expulsion (1-80 days) Restrictions are the same as those for suspension except that work cannot be made up.
+The principal may recommend to the superintendent of schools that a student be expelled. - 30.
+In all cases of suspension, bus removal, or expulsion, parents will be notified within 24 hours.
 Copies of this correspondence go in the student's record.
 The student and/or parent has the right to request an appeal hearing before the superintendent, and the right to be represented in such a hearing.
-An appeal hearing must be requested in writing to the Board within seven (7) calendar days of the first day of suspension.
+An appeal hearing must be requested in writing to the Board within seven (7) calendar days of the first day of suspension. - 31.
+Permanent Exclusion